tonymet/gcloud-go/README.md

   -connections int
         number of connections (default 8)
   -cred string
         path to service principal.
-Use ENV var GOOGLE_APPLICATION_CREDENTAILS by default.
+Use ENV var GOOGLE_APPLICATION_CREDENTIALS by default.
 Within GCP, metadata server will be used
   -site string
         Name of site (not project) (default "default") -source string